 A round robin bet is a bit like hosting your own mini tournament.
 Instead of each team or contestant playing each other, the picks form multiple parlays bundled together to include all possible outcome combinations.

 Round robin betting can seem confusing but breaking it down makes it all much clearer.
-At its simplest, a round robin must include a minimum of three different lines but most of the biggest NY sportsbooks will allow up to 10 or 12 selections combined together.
+At its simplest, a round robin must include a minimum of three different lines, but most of the best sportsbooks in New York will allow up to 10 or even 12 selections combined together.

 Parlay 1 - Giants (+110) + Bills (-110)

 Parlay 2 - Giants (+110) + Jets (+110)

 Parlay 3 - Bills (-110) + Jets (+110)

 Placing those selections as a three-leg parlay would land you odds of +742.
 That means a stake of $100 returns a few cents under $742 once the bookmaker takes off its juice.